Affiliate links on Android Authority may earn us a commission. Learn more.

 Have a broken Samsung Galaxy Watch?
 Here are your options.

 While the best smartwatches are made with hardy, premium materials that can withstand a fair bit of abuse, things happen.
-While the Galaxy Watch 5 features a sapphire face and the Galaxy Watch 6 Classic reintroduces the raised bezel, it doesn’t mean that either watch is indestructible.
+While Galaxy Watch 6 Classic reintroduces the raised bezel, and other Galaxy Watches introduce tough glass lenses, it doesn’t mean they’re indestructible.
 If you ever needed to repair your device, you’ve likely wondered if it’s worth it.
 We’re going to try to answer that question below.

 You can visit Samsung's official repair services page to request a repair.
 Tap the Start repair service button, select All Other Products, and follow the steps.
 Alternatively, you can take your watch to your nearest Samsung store.